RichardDorsett/richarddorsett.github.io/_posts/2020-01-02-supervision-of-designated-safeguarding-leads-in-primary-schools-.md

 ---
 id: 46
-title: Supervision of Designated Safeguarding Leads in primary schools
+title: Supervision of Designated Safeguarding Leads in schools
-excerpt: Randomised trial of providing social workers to supervise Designated Safeguarding Leads in secondary schools
+excerpt: Randomised trials of the impact of providing social workers to supervise Designated Safeguarding Leads in schools
 layout: posts
 tags: [health-and-well-being,education-and-training,randomised-trial]
 permalink: /supervision-of-DSL-in-primary-schools/